Mr-Zombii/BrainFuck-Compiler/Readme.md

 # Transpile your brainfuck program to Go
 py bfc.py "File Here.bf"

-# Run your brainfuck program in ther bytecode vm
+# Run your brainfuck program in ther bytecode vm.
-# this approch is very slow transpiling is recommended
+# sadly the bytecode vm is very slow for big programs
+# and transpiling is recommended.
 py bf.py "File Here.bf"
 ```
 <br>